Long Island Lighting Company: Difficulties

 LILCO was long notorious for its high rates.
-Indeed, according to a 1999 article in The New York Times, LILCO's rates were considered part of an "unholy trinity of life on Long Island", along with the Long Island Rail Road's service woes and traffic snarls on the Long Island Expressway.
+Indeed, according to a 1999 article in The New York Times, LILCO's rates were considered part of an "unholy trinity of life on Long Island," along with the Long Island Rail Road's service woes and traffic snarls on the Long Island Expressway.

+In 1983, the Suffolk County legislature resolved that the county could not be safely evacuated in an emergency at the LILCO-built Shoreham Nuclear Power Plant.
+To show they were prepared for the event of a nuclear mishap at Shoreham, LILCO created a volunteer organization, staffed by Shoreham engineers and various staff from LILCO itself, named LERO (Local Emergency Response Organization) to assist the public.

 Hurricane Gloria hit Long Island on September 27, 1985, but power was not fully restored until October 8.
-The utility's poor response to the storm further eroded public confidence in LILCO's ability to handle an emergency and placed increased pressure to shutter the LILCO built Shoreham Nuclear Power Plant.
-Two years earlier, the Suffolk County legislature resolved that the county could not be safely evacuated in the event of an emergency.
-In an effort to show they were prepared for the event of a nuclear mishap at Shoreham, LILCO created a volunteer organization, staffed by Shoreham engineers and various staff from LILCO itself, named LERO (Local Emergency Response Organization) to provide assistance to the public.
-In the end, in a political decision born from LILCO's inability to present a viable evacuation plan for Suffolk County, Shoreham was closed down in 1992 after never having operated at more than minimum power for testing purposes.
+The utility's poor response to the storm further eroded public confidence in LILCO's ability to handle an emergency and placed increased pressure to shutter the Shoreham Nuclear Power Plant.

+Ultimately, in a political decision born from LILCO's inability to present a viable evacuation plan for Suffolk County, Shoreham was closed down in 1992 after never having operated at more than minimum power for testing purposes.

 Demise and aftermath

-LILCO's assets were bought by the Long Island Power Authority (LIPA), a public authority.
 On March 5, 1998, final Federal approval was received for LIPA to take over LILCO's electrical transmission network.
 The deal was completed later that year.
+LILCO's power distribution assets were bought by the Long Island Power Authority (LIPA), a public authority.
 The rest of LILCO, including its electrical generation and natural gas businesses, merged with Brooklyn Union Gas to form KeySpan, which continued to run LILCO's old transmission network under contract with LIPA.

 KeySpan was taken over by National Grid USA in 2007.
-National Grid handed control of Long Island's electrical transmission system to New Jersey utility Public Service Enterprise Group in 2014.
+In 2014, National Grid handed control of Long Island's electrical transmission system to New Jersey utility Public Service Enterprise Group.